IBM-Cloud/bluemix-cloud-connectors/README.md

 ## About
-This project is meant to simplify the way Java developers access services when deploying apps to IBM Bluemix.
-When leveraging a bound service in an app deployed to Bluemix you need to do go through a number of steps regardless of the service you bound.
+This project is meant to simplify the way Java developers access services when deploying apps to IBM Cloud (formerly Bluemix).
+When leveraging a bound service in an app deployed to IBM Cloud you need to do go through a number of steps regardless of the service you bound.

 1. Access the value of the VCAP_SERVICES environment variable.